-Dreadnoughts and OM guitars are two of the most popular acoustic guitar body styles in the market today.
+Dreadnoughts and OM guitars are two of the most popular acoustic guitar body types in the market today.

 Why is that?
 And which one should you get?